concord-consortium/report-service/query-creator/README.md

 query-creator$ aws configure
 ```

-The following environment variables need to be configured: `JwtHmacSecret`, `OutputBucket`, `ReportServiceToken`, `ReportServiceUrl`.
+The following environment variables need to be configured: `OutputBucket`, `ReportServiceToken`, `ReportServiceUrl`.
 These can be configured system-wide or as default values in the `parameters` section of `template.yml`.
 For example, `OutputBucket` can be configured as follows:
 ```
   OutputBucket:
     Type: String